The Best Testosterone Boosters for Men Over 50

 Sleep and Testosterone Production

 Quality sleep is essential for testosterone production.
-Most testosterone is produced during deep sleep, especially after the third hour.
-This is why testosterone levels are highest in the morning.
+Most testosterone is produced during deep sleep — especially after the third hour.

 Chronic sleep deprivation or frequent sleep interruptions prevent the body from producing sufficient testosterone.
-Over time, poor sleep can also contribute to weight gain, worsening the problem.

-Sleep Apnea Warning
+⚠️ Sleep Apnea Warning Sleep

-Sleep apnea is common in men over 50 and often goes undiagnosed.
+apnea is common in men over 50 and often goes undiagnosed.
 It causes repeated breathing interruptions during sleep, severely reducing sleep quality and testosterone levels.

 Common signs include: